lijinf2/losha/README.md

     $ sh evaluate.sh

 ## Tips
+    - Master and e2lsh run on two different shells
+    - Always remove output files on HDFS before next try.
-    - We have tried our best to simplify the deployment.
-But setting up a distributed system is still not easy, we suggest to set up GQR and Husky before using LoSHa.
+    - We suggest to set up GQR and Husky before using LoSHa.
-    - Please remove outputs on HDFS before the next try.

 ## Reference